Maida-Iftikhar/MicrosoftEngage22/README.md

 **Note: You always requested to execute the app.exe inside the app folder only because all the dependencies of that app.exe are in that folder.
 So no shortcuts would work.

-*On the web page, you could use images of 'Elon Musk', 'Jack Ma', 'Jk Rowlings' and 'Mark Zuckerberg' as these are the stored images in the current database.
+*On the web page, you could use images of 'Elon Musk', 'Jack Ma', 'Jk Rowlings' , 'Al Waleed', 'Sundar Pichai' and 'Mark Zuckerberg' as these are the stored images in the current database.
 You can further clear the attendance to mark new ones.